Ben and Tom Birchall: 2019

-The brothers once again contested both the World Championship and Isle of Man TT Races - 2 further TT wins took their tally to 10 wins with Tom Birchall becoming the most successful Sidecar passenger of all time and the duo becoming level in wins on the all time TT wins leader board with the Legendary Giacamo Agostini.
-His 10th TT win also escalated Ben to the 2nd most successful TT Sidecar Driver of all time behind Dave Molyneux.
+The brothers once again contested both the World Championship and Isle of Man TT Races - 2 further TT wins took their tally to 10 wins with Tom Birchall becoming the most successful sidecar passenger of all time and the duo becoming level in wins on the all time TT wins leader board with Giacamo Agostini.
+His tenth TT win also escalated Ben to become the second most successful TT Sidecar Driver of all time behind Dave Molyneux.

-They took 3rd place in the World Championship having taken three 1st places throughout the season which was blighted by technical issues.
+They took third place in the World Championship having taken won three races during a season which was blighted by technical issues.